 Paladina Health maintains a news and information page on its website.
 As of the start of 2020, Paladina’s most recent entry of favorable cost reduction results is entitled “Paladina Health gives Akron schools a cost-saving model” and links to this Crain’s business report of an 11% reduction in claims.
 There was no adjustment for selectionContinue reading “11% claims reduction, with no adjustment for selection bias, is pretty tame.”

 1/13/2020 Update.
 See this post for some cost-adjusted data that suggests that direct primary care has net positive effects.
+My crude analysis suggesting that DPC might have worked, at least a little, maybe once, has since been firmly contradicted by actuarial evidence.
 Here’s a chronological list of posts relating to AEG/WP’s “Healthcare Innovations”.

 Leave aside the specific critiques of the last twenty or so posts.
 The support for direct primary care in the report Healthcare Innovations in Georgia: Two Recommendations ultimately turns on the source material from which the report authors drew the key assumption that direct primary care reduces downstream care cost by 15%.
 That material comprisesContinue reading “A few brags from a few DPC companies is not a sound basis for public policy decisions.”